cosmos/gravity-bridge/module/x/gravity/spec/04_messages.md

 ### MsgConfirmBatch

-Validators sign `OutgoingTxBatch`'s with their Ethereum keys, and send the signatures to the Gravity module using this message.
+Validators sign `BatchTx`'s with their Ethereum keys, and send the signatures to the Gravity module using this message.

 +++ https://github.com/althea-net/cosmos-gravity-bridge/blob/main/module/proto/gravity/v1/msgs.proto#L137-143